Expertium/expertium.github.io/RedditBot.md

 ## Part One: Scraping

 So first I needed data aka Reddit posts and comments.
 I used [PRAW](https://praw.readthedocs.io/en/stable/) for that.
 A long time ago I used it to make a notifier to respond to posts myself, but quickly realized that it's exhausting.
 I have changed it several times, and I wasn't keeping track of how many posts I had at any given moment, so I will only give the final number (as of 20.11.2024): **1,191 posts and 81 comments, 1,272 training examples in total.** Most of them are from r/Anki, some from r/medicalschoolanki, and a handful of them are from r/AnkiMCAT and a few other subreddits.
+While the initial plan was to keep only FSRS-related posts, later I added a bunch of other posts for the sake of training my language model on diverse data.

-The code looks kinda like this:
+The scraping code looks kinda like this:

 ```python
 reddit = praw.Reddit(username="ClarityInMadness", password="", client_id="", client_secret="", user_agent="praw_scraper")